-High school quick score reports will be available in early January for fall block and by the end of the school year for spring block and traditional schedules.
+High school quick score reports will be available in March for fall block and by the end of the school year for spring block and traditional schedules.
 Individual student reports will be mailed in early summer.
-Since it is the first year the department will be able to score math and ELA assessments, score reports will not be available for grades 3–8 until fall 2017.
+Since it is the first year the department will be able to score math and ELA assessments, score reports will not be available for grades 3–8 until late fall 2017.
 In future years, grade 3-8 score reports will be released over the summer, similar to when high school reports will be released in 2017.

 - What resources are available to help me prepare my students?

 - Revised assessment blueprints were shared last summer and can be found on the department's website.